-Our next meeting is Wednesday December 13, 2017, from 7pm-9pm at the Tyson's Corner Microsoft Store (see address below.)
-We will continue our discussion on developing Access applications without code.
-Then, we will be sharing information among attendees.
+Our next meeting is Wednesday March 21, from 7pm-9pm at the Veteran's Administration Medical Center (see address below.)
+We will be sharing information among attendees.
 If you have a specific question, please bring your Access database with you, so that we can load it and view it.
 For March and September, we're meeting at the Veteran's Administration Medical Center, 50 Irving St., N.W., Washington, DC, 20422, fourth floor, room 4A-303.
 For December and June, we're meeting at the Tysons Corner Microsoft Store, 1961 Chain Bridge Road, Tysons Corner Virginia, 22102.
 Phone number there is 703-336-8480.

 At our meeting in December 2015, we had a presentation by Stephen Deming of Microsoft on Office 2016.
 Here are the highlights: